tsackton/taelgar/Character Creation Guide.md

 Taelgar has extensive homebrewed species options, that exist in various stages of revision.
 Some have been playtested more extensively than others.

-Playable species include the following, in order of unusualness:
+Playable species include the following, listed in order of unusualness:
 - [[Humans]], the most common species across Taelgar, with a variety of diverse cultures and religions.
 - [[Elves]], [[Dwarves]], [[Lizardfolk]], [[Stoneborn]], and [[Halflings]], known as the Elder Folk, the creations of the embodied gods, the Firstborn of their people.
 While [[Halflings]], [[Dwarves]], and [[Lizardfolk]] are relatively common travelers among human cities, and can frequently be encountered far from their homelands, [[Elves]] and [[Stoneborn]] are rare, and many commoners will have never met a member of these species before.
 - [[Centaurs]], fey who have abandoned the feywild and see themselves as the guardians of Taelgar, are not an unusual sight on their travels across human kingdoms, but rarely stay long in human cities.
 - The various [[Fey]], who are the subject of many wild tales, some true and others not, and while not native to the material plane, are sometimes encountered as visitors to and even residents of human settlements.
 - The flying [[Kenku]], mysterious and secretive, who rarely leave their northern homelands, but are sometimes seen in the human cities and settlements, especially along the Green Sea.
 - The trickster [[Kobolds]], descendants of dragons, who are known throughout the world, but rarely welcome in human settlements.

+While these are theoretically playable races, they should be discussed as they are either extremely unusual, or usually considered evil by humans:
 - Most [[Orcs]] are mystically bound at birth by a ritual to dedicate their lives to violence in the service of Thark, the god of war without end, but rumors persist across the human world of free orcs who have escaped these bonds.
 - [[Goblins]], who were created by a malevolent force to serve their [[Hobgoblins|Hobgoblin]] and [[Bugbears|Bugbear]] masters; those who escape are as likely to be pitied as scorned.
 - Only vague rumors of the mythical [[Gnomes]] and [[Merfolk]] reach the human settlements in northwestern Taelgar.